BenC0/cintra-quote-calculator/BugList.md

 ## User Interface Bugs
 ### High Priority
+### Low Priority
 1. Custom Products aren't tested/used/accounted for.
-### Low Priority
 1. Clone occasionaly breaks.
 2. Editing pre-existing plan has no Staging, it's live editing.
 3. Preselecting default values for dropdowns not built in.
 4. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
+5. Display imp fee when it's equal to 0

 ## Calculation Bugs
 ### High Priority